shnarazk/engram/mac-control-keys/README.md

 ## Extensions

 Since Engram has the center zone for symbol letters, combinations with Control key and them are dead.
-So I add alternatives to the farest letters as follows.
+So I added alternative places to the farest letters as follows.

 | key       | generated code |
 |-----------|----------------|